enckse/notebook/src/servers/acme_sh.md

 ===

 `acme.sh` can be used as a replacement to something like `certbot`.
-One should install `acme.sh` via distribution repository when possible.
+One should install `acme.sh` via the distribution package management system.

 ## data

-By default the `acme.sh` will store/manage data in the user's home folder under `.acme.sh` (e.g. `/home/myuser/.acme.sh`) but this data should only ever be touched by `acme.sh` and not used/touched by the user.
+By default `acme.sh` will store/manage data in the user's home folder under `.acme.sh` (e.g. `/home/myuser/.acme.sh`) but this data should only ever be touched by `acme.sh` and not used/touched by the user.